 Yes, we hear Franciacorta referred to as Italian Champagne a lot.
 While Franciacorta winemakers take their methods from Champagne, it remains a solidly Italian wine.
 Yes, the name translates to “short France,” but that’s more of a historical nod to Charlemagne than Champagne.

-And It's The Bubbly Of Choice For Italian Fashion Houses
+It’s The Bubbly Of Choice For Italian Fashion

 There’s even a designation of Franciacorta called Satèn (which must have a minimum of 50% Chardonnay and up to 50% Pinot Blanc) named for the region’s connection to Milan and the fashion industry.
 The Satèn style is stored at lower pressure, so its carbonation is much more muted, silky, and smooth, like satin.